zz153/flu-mrna-vaccine-pipeline/README.md

 # mRNA Influenza Vaccine Target Identification Pipeline

-A reproducible bioinformatics workflow for the identification of conserved antigenic regions in Influenza A hemagglutinin proteins—enabling the rational design of mRNA vaccine candidates.
+A reproducible bioinformatics workflow for the identification of conserved antigenic regions in Influenza A hemagglutinin proteins enabling the rational design of mRNA vaccine candidates.

 ---